 If your dog has ingested weed killer, or if you think they have, take them to the vet immediately.
 Herbicide ingestion can cause serious effects and even death if not treated properly and quickly.
 A dog does not need to consume herbicide directly to be poisoned; sometimes just licking the residue off his paws is enough to cause symptoms — minor or more severe.

-Toxicity of Herbicides
+Toxicity of herbicides to dogs

-Some products, such as bipyridyl compounds or quaternary ammonium herbicides, can cause minor eye, nose and skin irritation with brief exposure but can cause serious gastrointestinal-tract damage if ingested.
-Consuming a large amount of these products can lead to convulsions, loss of appetite, kidney damage and breathing problems.
+Some products, such as bipyridyl compounds or quaternary ammonium herbicides, can cause minor eye, nose, and skin irritation with brief exposure but can cause serious gastrointestinal-tract damage if ingested.
+Consuming a large amount of these products can lead to convulsions, loss of appetite, kidney damage, and breathing problems.

 Do not induce vomiting without first consulting your veterinarian.
 Under some circumstances, the vet might induce vomiting, or instruct you to do so, to get rid of as much ingested herbicide as possible.
-While there are no antidotes for most herbicide products, your veterinarian can provide supportive care in the form of IV, special vitamins or minerals and hospitalization.
+While there are no antidotes for most herbicide products, your veterinarian can provide supportive care in the form of IV, special vitamins or minerals, and hospitalization.